Version 3 of our customized RTL-SDR dongles brought out some new interesting features. In this guide we explain how to use those features:

 - OFF: rtl_biast -b 0

 - If needed select a particular RTL-SDR device with the -d flag.

 In Linux or MacOS download the source from git, compile it the same way you do the regular RTL-SDR drivers, and then run ./rtl_biast -b 1 to turn the bias tee on and ./rtl_biast -b 0 to turn the bias tee off.
 The procedure is:

 ./rtl_biast -b 1

 If you want to be able to run the bias tee program from anywhere on the command line you can also run "sudo make install".

-If you have trouble running the bias tee check with a multimeter if there is 4.5V at the SMA port, and that your powered device is actually capable of receiving power.
+If you have trouble running the bias tee check with a multimeter if there is 4.5V at the SMA port.
+Also check that your powered device is actually capable of receiving power.
 Remember that not all LNA's can accept bias tee power.
 We recommend Adam 9A4QV's LNA4ALL, as you can order this from his store with the bias tee power option enabled.
-If you need further help please contact us at rtlsdrblog_AT_gmail_DOT_com.
+If you need further help please contact us at [email protected]

 Feature 3: Selectable Clock & Expansion Headers

 This is for advanced users who need to daisy chain clocks together for coherent experiments, or need to access other ports.
 You can either bridge the clock selector the directly with a solder bridge, or solder on a 1.27mm 2x2 header pin jumper.